 The trial demonstrated that the vaccine regimen was safe and modestly effective in preventing HIV infection.
 The results show that the prime-boost combination lowered the rate of HIV infection by 31.2 percent compared to placebo based on the modified intent-to-treat (mITT) population (n=51 vs. n=74, respectively; p=0.04).

 This study results, announced by the Army in 2009, showed that a preventive HIV vaccine is possible and is providing scientific direction to help guide future vaccine development and testing.
-In 2012, military researchers—with the support of partners worldwide—made substantive progress in understanding what it will take to develop a more efficacious HIV vaccine.
+Since then, MHRP researchers—in collaboration with partners worldwide—have made substantive progress in understanding what it will take to develop a more efficacious HIV vaccine.

 Building on Success